gogrademe/apiserver/RESPONSES.md

 <dl>
   <dt> `TYPE`
-  <dd> type is the resouce type.
+  <dd> type is the resource type.
 Examples: person, student, teacher, grade, assignment, session
   <dd> there may be multiple values for a type
   <dd> there may be multiple types on a response
   <dd> `GET /api/TYPE/id` should give the data for an object type